nevermined-io/tools/README.md

 This way, a subset of the Nevermined stack will be run, with the Legacy Marketplace ommitted.

-The focal point of the setup is the Metadata API.
+The focal point of the setup is the Marketplace API.
 To try the APIs out navigate to the Swagger API description at

 ```url
 http://metadata:5000/api/v1/docs/